gertingold/tools4scicomp/manuscript/git.rst

 and the history reads::

-   $ git log --oneline --graph --decorate --all
+   $ git log --oneline --decorate
    * 313a6a5 (HEAD -> hello) hello world script added
    * 7219a23 (origin/master, origin/HEAD, master) Initial commit